BeanBagKing/VolGolangWrapper/README.md

 # Errata
 I used the modules keyword instead of plugins by accident at first, but I'm keeping it now.
 Using plugins would mean a -p flag, so I'd then have to change the Vol Path flag.
 I can't use -v, that's typically verbose, and I can't use -i because that's already my input file, so maybe something else, or I could just leave it.

+the plugins.txt file currently contains the Windows plugins that don't require extra arguments or output raw files.
+It also excludes Memmap as that's typically unnecessary and takes an order of magnitude longer than any others.
+The list is sorted in rough order by runtime, with the longest first, in order to reduce the total runtime.